edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

     - All `Conversion` pipeline functions now require a `*Conversion` for the receiver
     - `NewConversion` now returns a `*Conversion`
 - **CoreData**- Removed
     - The deprecated `PushToCoreData ` function has been removed.
-Use [WrapIntoEvent](..//BuiltIn/#wrap-into-event) function and publishing to the EdgeX MessageBus instead.
-See [Trigger.PublishTopic](../Triggers/#publishtopic) or [Background Publisher](../ApplicationServiceAPI/#background-publisher-apis) sections for more details on publishing data back to the EdgeX MessageBus.
+Use [WrapIntoEvent](sdk/api/BuiltInPipelineFunctions.md#wrap-into-event) function and publishing to the EdgeX MessageBus instead.
+See [Trigger.PublishTopic](sdk/details/Triggers.md#publishtopic) or [Publish](sdk/api/ApplicationServiceAPI.md#publish) sections for more details on publishing data back to the EdgeX MessageBus.
 - **Encryption** - Removed
     - The deprecated `EncryptWithAES` function has been removed, use `AESProtection.Encrypt` instead.
-See [AES Protection](../BuiltIn/#aesprotection) for more details
+See [AES Protection](sdk/api/BuiltInPipelineFunctions.md#aesprotection) for more details
 - **Filter**
     - All `Filter` pipeline functions now requires a `*Filter` for the receiver
     - `NewFilterFor` and `NewFilterOut` now return a `*Filter`